We’d love to

 If textiles are worn or slightly dirty, we can accept them.
 However we cannot accept moth or insect infested textiles, contaminated (including bodily liquids) and undergarments.

-TRA does not handle textile waste but recycles unwanted textiles that are of a clean condition, regardless how worn.
+TRG does not handle textile waste but recycles unwanted textiles that are of a clean condition, regardless how worn.
 If in doubt please contact us before booking.

 Only a tiny percentage of the materials that come into Australia are recycled in Australia.